ganchito55/SEO-Friendly-URL-Checker/README.md

 ========================

 When this software you can check if all files that you are going to use in your website are SEO friendly.
-A URL is SEO friendly if it only have lower case letter a-z and we use - for split the words
+A URL is SEO friendly if it only have lower case letter a-z and we use - for split the words.

+It is only for Linux, I am trying to port to Windows.

 How to build: